Skip to main content

 tip

-As of v6.2.0, MUI components will be loaded synchronously in traditional environments.
+As of v6.2.0, MUI components are loaded synchronously in traditional environments.
 However, preloading MUI components may still be necessary when using React Server Components, even if the component file rendering the query builder includes the "use client" directive.

-Prior to v6.2.0, the @react-querybuilder/material compatibility package would load components from @mui/material asynchronously in order to properly inherit the theme context (issue/PR).
-This meant that the query builder would initially be rendered with the default components, and then—very quickly, if all went well—the MUI components would replace them.
+Prior to v6.2.0, the @react-querybuilder/material compatibility package loaded components from @mui/material asynchronously to properly inherit the theme context (issue/PR).
+This meant the query builder was initially rendered with default components, then—very quickly, if all went well—the MUI components would replace them.

-To avoid rendering the default components and render the MUI components immediately instead, import the MUI components in your application code and assign them as properties of the muiComponents prop on the QueryBuilderMaterial context provider.
-(The individual MUI compatibility components—MaterialValueEditor, MaterialActionElement, etc.—also accept an optional muiComponents prop.)
+To avoid rendering default components and render MUI components immediately instead, import the MUI components in your application code and assign them as properties of the muiComponents prop on the QueryBuilderMaterial context provider.
+(Individual MUI compatibility components—MaterialValueEditor, MaterialActionElement, etc.—also accept an optional muiComponents prop.)

 import { createTheme, ThemeProvider } from '@mui/material/styles';